Wednesday, November 19, 2025

 This phrase from the Purim story is exactly appropriate because it alludes to the miraculous turnaround we experienced in Persia under Queen Esther and King Achashverosh, and that which we see happening in Judaism today.

 Today too Hashem is remodeling the lives of Jews everywhere.
 Until only a century ago, Jews were hounded whereever they lived, usually oppressively, yet today there's hardly a Jew anywhere on the globe that cannot be free and do as he wishes, without any oppression at all.
+And no Jew is so far in identity from being out of reach.

 And the most recent events, as Israel has triumphed miraculously against so many of its enemies in a matter of weeks and months, while destroying Iran's (x-Persia) nuclear might and threat from all its proxies in the North, South and West of Israel - we are are the good path - on a great path towards final redemption, it seems quite clear.